Man held for raping minor in Rajasthan's Kota | Law-Order

 - India

-One person has been arrested for allegedly raping a six-year-old girl here on Wednesday, police said.
+A man has been arrested here for allegedly kidnapping and raping a six-year-old girl, police said on Thursday.

-According to the minor's parents, an unidentified accused entered the house around 3-4 am on Wednesday morning and made away with a mobile phone and the girl who was sleeping in the room, Ranpur police station SHO Balbir Singh said.
-The accused allegedly took the minor to an isolated place and raped her.
-However, he escaped from the spot upon hearing footsteps, Singh said.
-When the minor returned home, her parents assumed that she had gone out to attend nature's call.
-However, they realised something was wrong when they noticed stains of blood on her lower body and approached the police, the officer added.
-The police lodged a rape case under sections of the Indian Penal Code and the POCSO Act and sent the minor for medical examination.
-While the medical examination confirmed rape, penetration was not successful, the SHO said.
-Taking swift action, the police arrested the accused within an hour after the rape was confirmed.
-The SHO declined to provide any further detail on the accused.
+According to the minor's parents, an unidentified person entered their house around 4 am on Wednesday and took away the girl who was sleeping, Ranpur police station SHO Balbir Singh said.

+The accused took the minor to an isolated place and raped her.
+However, he fled from there after hearing some footsteps, Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)